What is the youth worker training priority of the Community and Volunteering Capability Fund?

 - a group or sub-committee that comes under the umbrella of a community organisation with legal entity status

 - an individual sponsored by an eligible community organisation.

 Funding may be provided for:

-- short-term (1 day to 3 months) courses, conferences, or training events that improve youth workers' knowledge and skills
+- short-term (up to one week) courses, conferences, and training events that improve youth workers’ knowledge and skills

 There is no closing date for the youth worker training priority.

 If you are interested in applying for this funding, contact the regional office in your area.